Jimbly/LD53-shapes-delivery/README.md

 * smooth zooming
 * maybe pulse factories as they produce, color fades to less bright when they're idle
 * pinch-zoom on mobile

-Release:
-* bug: no loading scores when paging to them
-  * generally, change high scores to be more efficient with different levels anyway